Luca Guadagnino's unrealized projects: The Penny Arcade Peep Show

 In the early 1990s, Guadagnino wrote a script for a short film he wanted to do "on [the subject of] the male body", based on the "Penny Arcade Peep Show" excerpt from The Wild Boys: A Book of the Dead by William S. Burroughs.
-By late 1993, he sent British actress Tilda Swinton a letter via her agent, hoping to solicite her collaboration on the basis of her performances in Caravaggio and Orlando.
+By late 1993, he sent British actress Tilda Swinton a letter via her agent, hoping to solicit her collaboration on the basis of her performances in Caravaggio and Orlando.
 After receiving no response back, a few months later, Guadagnino read that she would be in Rome for a panel about the late film director Derek Jarman.
 He accosted her outside the theater following the event, asking her to appear in the short film.
 "He said, 'I never made the film, because you never replied'," Swinton later recalled.
 She agreed, and stayed at Guadagnino's student house in Rome for a couple of days over the summer.
 "She was incredibly cool.
 The coolest," said Guadagnino.
 "After three days, she said, 'We are going to be partners in crime and the crime is cinema.'"
 While voice recordings of Swinton exist, and some footage allegedly shot, the film was abandoned and never completed after they ran out of money.
 The two would later instead go on to collaborate on his feature debut, the pseudo-documentary The Protagonists.